fbourguignon/store-application/README.md

 ```console
 docker-compose up -d --build
 ```
-Compose pulls and build the images from project, and starts the services.
+Compose pulls and build the images from project, and starts the services and databases.

 ![picture](img/docker-ps-a.png)